Do you cycle with lights during the day?

 Do you think you should?

 If you’re on the fence or think it’s okay to ride short distances at night without them, then this is the page for you.

-Did you know that riding with lights during the day is one of the many subjects around cycling that divides opinion?
+Did you know that riding with lights during the day is one of the many cycling subjects that divides opinion?

-On one side you have those that wonder why cyclists have to work so hard to gain equal rights on the road, and question why we have to wear high-vis or use lights during the day when it’s the responsibility of the driver to drive safely.
+On one side, you have those who wonder why cyclists have to work so hard to gain equal rights on the road and question why we have to wear high-vis or use lights during the day when it’s the driver’s responsibility to drive safely.

-On the other hand you have those that say anything you can do to improve your safety, even if it costs money is a worthwhile investment.
+On the other hand, you have those that say anything you can do to improve your cycling safety, even if it costs money, is a worthwhile investment.

 I am firmly in the former camp.

 Here are 5 reasons why you should always ride your bike with lights, regardless of whether it’s day or night time.

 It never hurts to take the initiative while on the road, and having lights during the day is a good way to express that.